mmower/rez/docs/COOKBOOK.md

     @object max_damage begin
       level: 9
       label: "Your fireballs are the crispiest"
     end

+    @actor thaugrim_the_wise begin
+      %% Code dealing with this actor can lookup available perks from
+      %% the Wizards class object
+      class: #wizard
+    end

 How an author chooses to use these elements in their game is up to them, there are many ways that class membership & perks could be applied to in-game situations.
 You'd write callbacks or behaviour tasks that make use of them.